 - Plan your lesson – an obvious first step, but make sure you’ve thought about learning outcomes and the resources you will use.
 See this separate blog post of mine about the planning process.

-- Record or supply a video – videos seem to a kind of cornerstone of the Flipped Classroom/Learning model.
+- Record or supply a video – videos seem to be a kind of cornerstone of the Flipped Classroom/Learning model.
 In my opinion, it’s not always necessary to to actually make a video yourself – you may be able to find something perfect that’s been made already on sites like Vimeo and YouTube.

 - Share the video with your students.
 Make it clear that the video will be discussed and utilized in class, so it might be a good idea to make a few notes on it.